Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 Core Philosophy

-- Data Warehouse:Structured repository for processed, business-ready data.
-Optimized for fast querying and reporting.
+- Data Warehouse:A Strictly Structured repository for processed, business-ready data and optimized for quick and fast querying, reporting, and dashboarding.

 Comparison by Data Structure & Schema